Invulner/use-text-analyzer/README.md

 - **Lightweight 🪶:** Less than 1KB in size, making it lightweight and efficient.
 - **TypeScript Support 🇹🇸:** Works seamlessly with both JavaScript and TypeScript projects.
+- **Advanced Reading Time Estimation 🕒:** Provides detailed reading time estimates in minutes and seconds, along with a human-readable format for immediate use in interfaces.
-- **Efficient Algorithms ⚡:** Utilizes efficient algorithms for finding the most and least frequent words/characters.
+- **Efficient Algorithms ⚡:** Utilizes efficient algorithms for finding the most and least frequent words/ characters.

 ## Usage 📝